gt-wunderhorn/gt-wunderhorn/README.md

 ### Manually

-To build this project you need a few dependencies, below is there debian package names:
+To build this project you need a few dependencies, below is their debian package names:

 ```bash